In the Community

 In line with our history, heritage and ethical values, Sheffield Mutual Friendly Society is committed to helping good causes in the course of doing business.

-Sheffield Mutual has pledged a further £2,500 to sponsor Support Dogs in 2018
+Sheffield Mutual conutinues to sponsor the Support Dogs Graduation Ceremony in 2019.

 Support Dogs is a national charity based in Sheffield who provide and train dogs to assist people with epilepsy, disabilities and autism.
 They train seizure alert dogs to provide a 100% reliable warning of up to 50 minutes prior to an oncoming seizure – essentially they are giving people their lives back.

-Sheffield Mutual has been working with Support Dogs since 2012, our funding has previously sponsored the training of assistance dogs Poppy and Zippy and we've recently had the priviledge of naming one of the dogs and following a suggestion from one of our Facebook followers, we decided on the name Smurf: Smurf… Sheffield..Mutual..Friendly Society.
-Staff have had a big involvement too, with 3 of the team completing Skydives raising over £2,000!
+Sheffield Mutual has been working with Support Dogs since 2012, our funding has previously sponsored the training of assistance dogs Poppy and Zippy and a dog we named Smurf.
+Staff have had a big involvement too, with 3 of the team completing Skydives raising thousands of pounds!

 Danny Anderson, Fundraising Manager at Support Dogs said: “Sheffield Mutual’s support for our work in improving the lives of those affected by autism, epilepsy and disability has been phenomenal.
 They are a company who really care about their community and put so much back into it.
 We are thrilled with our relationship with them and delighted that they are able sponsor our annual Graduation Ceremony.”